suchmememanyskill/suchmememanyskill.github.io/sm.md

 Some cool programs for hb only can be installed using my easy to use installer [Download](https://github.com/suchmememanyskill/Sd-File-Installer/releases)

+A big addon onto this guide is Frogminer, which is free cfw.
+If you'd like to install cfw you can do so via frogminer [here](https://jisagi.github.io/FrogminerGuide/)

 [Back to main page](https://suchmememanyskill.github.io/)